Frictional Games: History

 Frictional Games was founded by Thomas Grip and Jens Nilsson.
-Before founding the company, both had little professional experience in the video game industry, having only had done some freelance jobs.
+Before founding the company, both had little professional experience in the video game industry, having only done some freelance jobs.
 The two began co-operating when Nilsson joined Grip on Unbirth, a hobby project that was later cancelled.
 They subsequently collaborated on other projects and formally established Frictional on 1 January 2007.
 The company was established in Helsingborg, Sweden, although most members worked remotely from other parts of Europe.
 Frictional's first game was Penumbra: Overture, based on a tech demo titled Penumbra and released in 2007.
 It was originally planned to be the first episode in a trilogy, however, due to problems with publisher Lexicon Entertainment, Frictional shifted to a partnership with Paradox Interactive.
 Under Paradox, the two remaining games in the trilogy were released as one game under the title Penumbra: Black Plague in 2008, followed by an additional expansion pack titled Penumbra: Requiem the same year.

 Over an exactly three-year-long timespan, Frictional created and self-published Amnesia: The Dark Descent.
 The game was released on 8 September 2010 to generally favourable reviews, however, Frictional noted that it expected the game to struggle becoming popular and profitable given its lack of a third-party publisher.
-Amnesia: The Dark Descent sold 36,000 copies within its first month of release, and a total of 1,360,000 copies within the first two years, earning the company a total revenue of about in contrast to their development budget.
+Amnesia: The Dark Descent sold 36,000 copies within its first month of release, and a total of 1,360,000 copies within the first two years, earning the company a total revenue of about in contrast to its development budget.
 According to Nilsson, the Frictional team did not know how to continue the Amnesia series and feared that a misattempted Amnesia game would "fail miserably".
-Instead, the team opted to draft The Chinese Room as a third-party developer to develop a second game, giving them advice on the horror aspects, while The Chinese Room was responsible for the plot and gameplay development.
+Instead, the team opted to draft The Chinese Room as a third-party developer to develop a second game, giving it advice on the horror aspects, while The Chinese Room was responsible for the plot and gameplay development.
 The game, Amnesia: A Machine for Pigs, was released by Frictional in 2013.